leminhtuan2015/Today-I-Learn/tool_network/net.md

 * https://github.com/diafygi/webrtc-ips
 * Firefox and Chrome have implemented WebRTC that allow requests to STUN servers be made that will return the local and public IP addresses for the user
 * These request results are available to javascript, so you can now obtain a users local and public IP addresses in javascript

+### IKE - Internet Key Exchange
+* Is the protocol used to set up a security association (SA) in the IPsec protocol suite